PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 therefore fan out to sibling selected Add branches or to a parent Add and the root Concat; shared application state rewrites each Add only once.
 Pad output and Slice output fan-out reject before mutation.
 Dequantize output fan-out is rejected by the same ownership rule.
-PReLU/Softmax and other mixed operand families deliberately remain in legacy.
+PReLU output fan-out rejects as well.
+A candidate-wide alpha cache keyed by source tensor, permutation, and selected shape lets multiple PReLUs reuse one provenance-preserving transformed alpha clone.
+Softmax and other mixed operand families deliberately remain in legacy.
 The pseudo-LeakyRelu family proves the exact
 `ReLU(x) - alpha * ReLU(-x)` topology.
 It accepts either Mul operand order,
 requires scalar alpha, preserves Sub order, and supports direct or unary